-This is an option to sell a position in the Index on the Term End Date at the strike price of (one either minus the Buffer or plus the Floor, depending on the Index Option).
-On a Term End Date the OMP's value is equal to one either minus the Buffer or plus the Floor, then minus the quotient of the Index Value on the Term End Date divided by the Index Value on the Term Start Date, the difference being no less than zero.
+This is an option to sell a position in the Index on the Term End Date at the strike price of (one minus the Buffer).
+On a Term End Date the OMP's value is equal to one minus the Buffer, then minus the quotient of the Index Value on the Term End Date divided by the Index Value on the Term Start Date, the difference being no less than zero.